rks101/egnet/README.md

 ## QUIC

-QUIC (a transport layer protocol) can improve the performance of connection-oriented web applications (having sessions) by creating multi-plex UDP connections and eliminating TCP at transport layer!
+QUIC (a transport layer protocol) can improve the performance of connection-oriented web applications (having sessions) by creating multi-plex UDP connections and eliminating TCP at the transport layer!
 [See reduced RTTs in handshake](https://en.wikipedia.org/wiki/File:Tcp-vs-quic-handshake.svg).

 ----

 ## The One with Wireshark

-It is fun to see packets down to protocol level using wireshark - realtime packets or through a saved pcapng file.
+It is fun to see packets down to the protocol level using Wireshark - real-time packets or through a saved pcapng file.

 [Download wireshark](https://www.wireshark.org/download.html) | [Docs](https://www.wireshark.org/docs/)
-Start wireshark with root, open a web browser and visit a website.
-Now, see the packets in wireshark.
+Start Wireshark with root, open a web browser, and visit a website.
+Now, please take a look at the packets in Wireshark.
-You can filter using a protocol, analyze packets - byte stream or different headers and payload with them.
+You can filter using a protocol, analyze packets - byte stream or different headers, and payload with them.
 See if you can build a meaningful context out of packets for protocols HTTP / TCP / UDP / IP / Ethernet, etc.

-e.g. A nice visual lesson of [TCP window size scaling](https://networklessons.com/cisco/ccie-routing-switching-written/tcp-window-size-scaling)
+e.g., A nice visual lesson of [TCP window size scaling](https://networklessons.com/cisco/ccie-routing-switching-written/tcp-window-size-scaling)

 [Sample packet captures to visualize and understand protocol level details using **cloudshark**](https://www.cloudshark.org/collections/WTRpgLI-GQSDfgzkQixICg)